The Society is pleased to announce that we are now accepting submissions for the 2022 Bayly Prize.

 The Prize is established by friends and colleagues to mark the outstanding contribution of Professor Sir Christopher Bayly FBA to the study of world history and that of Asia in particular.
 Further details, contained in the letter appealing for funds, can be found at More Information

-The Society was mentioned in a recent India Times article by reporter Upala Sen, who wrote about Dr Jennifer Howes research having watched her lecture to the Society over Zoom.
+The Society was mentioned in a recent article by Telegraph India reporter Upala Sen, who wrote about Dr Jennifer Howes research having watched her lecture to the Society over Zoom.

 You can read the full article here: https://www.telegraphindia.com/culture/royal-asiatic-societys-online-talk-on-jennifer-howes-research-and-findings-of-the-story-of-tipu-sultans-female-entourage-untold-for-centuries/cid/1852623